 A feature of the MEI specification is the flexibility that it allows teachers in delivering Further Mathematics.
 It is possible to teach this concurrently with AS and Advanced GCE Mathematics, starting both at the same time, or to teach the two courses sequentially, or some combination of the two.

+The last sitting for new candidates will be in June 2018.
 The full specification is published by OCR.
 It includes competence statements accompanied by associated notes, notation and exclusions.
 There is also a considerable amount of information about the scheme as a whole and its assessment.

 It is valid for a student to take OCR(MEI) AS/A-Level Further Mathematics when their AS/A-Level Mathematics is taken through a different specification and/or Awarding Body.
 If a candidate has an AS/A level Mathematics with one Awarding Body and is studying Further Mathematics with a different specification or Awarding Body, then the Further Mathematics has to be graded manually.
 OCR has produced a standard form for this.